-What better way to relive the past by seeking out memories?
+What better way to relive the past than by seeking out memories?
 Memories balance us.
 The touch of an old blanket, old leather shoes, and other objects.
 My hobby (at least one of them) is sewing, being taught by my eighth grade teacher, Mrs. “R”.
-A wonderful woman with an open mind, who made her classroom a haven for girls who needed some support.
+A wonderful woman with an open mind, who made her classroom a haven for girls who needed emotional support.
 And there was a time when I needed it badly.

 Perhaps you have memories of your own.
-What do the words Fire King mean to you?
-Gunne Sax?
-Tom Jones?
-45 RPM?
-Engelbert Humperdink?
-Art Linkletter?
-Picture Tube?
+What do the words “Fire King” mean to you?
+“Gunne Sax”?
+“Tom Jones”?
+“45 RPM”?
+“Engelbert Humperdink”?
+“Art Linkletter”?
+“Picture Tube”?
 And why is it you want vintage of your own?

-Drop me a line and share with me your stories!
+Send an email and share with me your stories!
 I’d be interested in reliving them with you.